• blogangle-right

 Senior Cybersecurity and Compliance Manager, CISA, CCSK, CMMC RP

-Keep reading for a full breakdown of what this means for the Defense Industrial Base (DIB), what to expect from the phased rollout, and how Secureframe can help you get assessment-ready in time.
+Below, we break down what this milestone means for the Defense Industrial Base (DIB), what to expect from the phased rollout, and how automation can help fast-track readiness.

-To understand the significance of this announcement, it’s helpful to be familiar with the rulemaking process behind CMMC 2.0.
+To understand the significance of today’s enforcement milestone, it’s helpful to revisit the rulemaking process behind CMMC.

 “The Contractor shall have a current (i.e. not older than 3 years) CMMC certificate at the CMMC level required by this contract and maintain the CMMC certificate at the required level for the duration of the contract."